 Connecticut HB 5614, “An Act Establishing a Commission on the Disparate Impact of COVID-19,” directs the legislature to establish a commission with appointees no later than September 1, 2021, that will analyze the disparate impacts on different racial, ethnic, and gender groups in Connecticut, identify causes, assess federal and state responses to the impact, and submit a report by January 1, 2022, with findings.

 |Delaware||Delaware Public Health state officials are highlighting equity in their vaccine distribution plans, by establishing three federally qualified health centers across the state as vaccination sites and establishing other fixed community sites where individuals can get vaccinated.

-Delaware is also using CARES Act funding to put 3,000 Delaware residents, half of whom are people of color, through a rapid retraining programs to re-enter the workforce.
+Governor Carney announced in his January 2021 State of the State address that Delaware is using CARES Act funding to put 3,000 Delaware residents, half of whom are people of color, through a rapid retraining program to re-enter the workforce.

 |District of Columbia||Washington, DC’s Equity, Disparity Reduction and Vulnerable Populations Committee is part of its Reopen DC’s advisory group.
 The committee assembled a set of recommendations describing how to ensure equity during reopening.

 In January 2021, the DC Council passed legislation launching a new office – the Council Office of Racial Equity (CORE).
 The office will work to ensure all new legislation will be evaluated for its impact on racial equity before passing.